Festivals & Events

 How to Get There

-This festival is held throughout the Oga Peninsula, northwest of Akita City.
+This festival is held at the Mayama Shrine in the Kitaura district of Oga Peninsula, northwest of Akita City.

 To experience the Namahage Sedo Festival in Oga City, take the JR Oga Line train from Akita Station.
 It takes about one hour to reach Oga City.
 A paid shuttle bus takes visitors from Oga Station to the festival site.